TheLocalFemboyy/Zte_MF286R-A1_Isp_Firmware/README.md

 Wala, you got all of your partitons (firmware), copy it over somewhere safe! img
 <br>
+## Where can I download the firmware, and see the boot logs? ❔
+Check the release section on this repo, or follow this [link](https://github.com/TheLocalFemboyy/Zte_MF286R-A1_Isp_Firmware/releases/tag/Firmware).
 ## Thanks! 💌
 Huge shout out to guys at [OpenWrt](https://openwrt.org/) for making custom firmware for this bad boy.<br>
 The firmware was extracted using specific steps using a [guide](https://openwrt.org/toh/zte/mf286r) they made...
 (Step 1; Method 1, Step 2; Method 2)<br>